xwmx/nb/README.md

                     [-l | --list] [--path]

 Options:
-  -a, --all                     Search all active notebooks.
+  -a, --all                     Search all unarchived notebooks.
   -l, --list                    Print the id, filename, and title listing for
                                 each matching file, without the excerpt.
   --path                        Print the full path for each matching file.